abhijeetk597/medical-data-extraction/README.md

-# medical-data-extraction
+# Medica Data Extraction
-An OCR project to extract information about patient and prescription details.
+An OCR project to extract information about Patient and Prescription details from PDF Documents.
+Also this project involved creation of a backend server which will process data extraction requests.

+## Demo
+<video src="mde.mp4" width="960" height="540" controls></video>

 ## Directory Structure of Project
 ```